- Written by Dr.Mehmet Demircioglu

 What if my diagnosis is uncertain or mixed with pattern hair loss?

-This is where the thinking overlaps with diffuse thinning and hair transplant planning.
+Here, the thinking overlaps with diffuse thinning and hair transplant planning.
 Surgery between weak native hairs can already be delicate.
 When scarring disease is also possible, the margin for error becomes smaller.

 Can lichen planopilaris explain a poor hair transplant result?